PhanAnh-DS-AI/APPLICATION-OF-AI-IN-EARLY-WARNING-OF-HEART-RHYTHM-DISORDERS-ECG-/README.md

 ## Results
 ### Performance Metrics
-The model was trained on both datasets, and the performance was evaluated on a test set.
+The model was trained on both datasets, and the performance was evaluated on a test set (ECG-102).
 The results are summarized below:

 | Metric | Original Dataset | Custom Dataset |
 |--------|------------------|----------------|